miventech/NativeVoxReader/README.md

 **The most natural and powerful way to bring MagicaVoxel art into Unity.**

+**Disclaimer:** This is a third-party, community-made importer and is NOT affiliated with or endorsed by Unity Technologies.
+Use at your own risk.

 [![Unity Version](https://img.shields.io/badge/unity-2020.3%2B-blue.svg)](https://unity3d.com/get-unity/download/archive)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE.md)

-Native Unity VOX Reader is a high-performance library and asset importer that allows you to treat MagicaVoxel `.vox` files as native Unity assets.
+Native Vox Reader For UNITY is a third-party, high-performance library and asset importer that allows you to treat MagicaVoxel `.vox` files as Unity-friendly assets.
 No complex setup—just drag, drop, and enjoy.

 ---